beego/beedoc/en-US/module/context.md

 - IsUpload

-  Test if there is file uploaded in the request.
+  Test if there a is file uploaded in the request.
 Return true or false.

 - IP

-  Return the IP of the request user.
-If the user is using proxy, it will get the real IP recursively.
+  Return the IP of the requesting user.
+If the user is using a proxy, it will get the real IP recursively.

 - Proxy